dotlang/language/README.md

 If a struct has a private field (starting with `_`), only its member functions will have access to them.

-You can also define types inside a struct.
+You can also define types (named or alias) inside a struct.
 These types will be accessible by using struct type name (Example 8).
 When using struct type, you have access to inner types and bindings that have literal value.
 When using a struct value, you have access to everything defined inside the struct (types, bindings, ...).

 Note that if there are fields inside a struct without value, you have to initialise them upon instantiation (Example 10) and you cannot change value of any field which already has a value.